rbicker/webfront-lib/README.md

 # nodejs
 npm init
-npm install --save-dev typescript parcel sass
+npm install --save-dev typescript parcel sass @types/node

 # eslint
 npm install --save-dev eslint
 #npx install-peerdeps --dev eslint-config-airbnb
 npx eslint --init
-How would you like to use ESLint? · style
-What type of modules does your project use? · none Which framework does your project use? · none
+How would you like to use ESLint? · syntax, problems, style What type of modules does your project use? · javascript modules Which framework does your project use? · none
-Does your project use TypeScript? · No / Yes
+Does your project use TypeScript? · Yes
 Where does your code run? · browser
 How would you like to define a style for your project? · guide Which style guide do you want to follow? · airbnb